 - Local Authorities that wish to nominate a Director to the Board are obliged to make a financial contribution

 - Private sector members are encouraged to contribute through the separate Corporate Membership scheme.

-- Individuals can support the work of the Colne Valley Community Interest Company through joining the ‘Friends’.
+- Individuals can support the work of the Colne Valley Park Trust through joining the ‘Friends’.